kyma-project/control-plane/docs/provisioner/provisioning-api.md

 | **enableMachineImageVersionAutoUpdate** |                                    :heavy_check_mark:                                    |              |
 | **providerSpecificConfig**              | Azure :heavy_check_mark: <br/> AWS :heavy_multiplication_x: <br/> GCP :heavy_check_mark: | `zones` only |

-The mutation returns operation ID which allows you to retrieve the operation status.
+The mutation returns the operation ID which allows you to retrieve the operation status.

 ### Deprovision Runtime mutation

 ***deprovisionRuntime*** mutation deprovisions Runtimes.
 Pass the RuntimeID as argument.

-The mutation returns operation ID which allows you to retrieve the operation status.
+The mutation returns the operation ID which allows you to retrieve the operation status.

 ### Reconnect Runtime Agent mutation

 ***reconnectRuntimeAgent*** mutation reconnects the Runtime Agent.
 Pass the RuntimeID as argument.

-The mutation returns operation ID which allows you to retrieve the operation status.
+The mutation returns the operation ID which allows you to retrieve the operation status.

 ## Retrieving operation status